Producer, All Things Considered

 • Edits tape and writes copy with minimal supervision and direction

-• At least four years of experience as a reporter, producer or editor
+• At least five to eight years of experience as a reporter, editor, or producer

 • At least two years of experience in editorial decision-making